Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The handshake version number is set to 4 in this initial handshake.
 This is due to the initial design of SRT that was to be compliant with the UDT protocol ({{GHG04b}}) on which it is based.

-This phase serves only to set a cookie on the Listener so that it doesn't allocate resources, thus mitigating a potential DoS attack that might be perpetrated by flooding the Listener with handshake commands.

 The Listener responds with the following: